Charles E. Monahon, of Niles - Leader Publications

 He was preceded in death by his parents; son, Rodney Haney; siblings, Kay Hartline, Scott Monahon and Kenny Bowerman.

-Charles is survived by his wife, Mary Monahon, of Niles; children, Julie Peppers, of Niles, Charles Monahon Jr., of South Bend; Kristina Monahon, of Niles; John Monahon, of Edwardsburg; Melissa Day, of Sullivan, Indiana; 15 grandchildren; and three great-grandchildren; sisters, Alice (Matt) Jones, Francis “Peetie” (Dave) Skalski and Deedle (Frank) Sweat.
+Charles is survived by his wife, Mary Monahon, of Niles; children, Julie Peppers, of Niles, Charles Monahon Jr., of South Bend; Kristina Monahon, of Niles; John Monahon, of Edwardsburg; Melissa Day, of Sullivan, Indiana; Mark Haney, of Niles; 15 grandchildren; and three great-grandchildren; sisters, Alice (Matt) Jones, Francis “Peetie” (Dave) Skalski, Deedle (Frank) Sweat.

 Memorial contributions in his memory should be directed to his wife, Mary.